Parsifal-M/KubernetesForEveryone/README.md

 It seems that version 5 was a bit too much for our users.
 Lets roll back a few versions and see what kubernetes does under the hood.
 If you want to watch live changes to the pods include -w as shown below.
 Keep an eye on the terminal while executing the version change.

+Before you do this, click the **+ symbol**  (on the left hand side) on the Google Cloud Shell to open a new tab, then enter the below:

 ```bash
 kubectl get pods -w
 ```